trisberg/springone-explore-2023/JVM-checkpoint-restore.md

 # Getting started with JVM Checkpoint/Restore builds

 Spring reference docs has some coverage for [JVM Checkpoint Restore](https://docs.spring.io/spring-framework/reference/6.1/integration/checkpoint-restore.html).

+> Note: At the moment this demo only works on macOS and Linux.
+On Windows the checkpoint restore fails.

 ## Creating the project to use